Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 The setup: Sonos Arc (soundbar with Atmos upfiring drivers) + Sonos Sub + two Sonos Era 300 rear speakers.

-| What You Get | Details |
+| What you get | Details |

 |---|---|